openstack/nova/doc/source/devref/filter_scheduler.rst

     metrics_weight_setting = name1=1.0, name2=-1.0

+* |IoOpsWeigher| The weigher can compute the weight based on the compute node host's workload.
+The default is to preferably choose light workload compute hosts.
+If the multiplier is positive, the weigher prefer choosing heavy workload compute hosts, the weighing has the opposite effect of the default.

 Filter Scheduler finds local list of acceptable hosts by repeated filtering and weighing.
 Each time it chooses a host, it virtually consumes resources on it, so subsequent selections can adjust accordingly.
 It is useful if the customer